 - Composition of the Healthy Steps team: The team consists of a pediatrician, family medicine physician, or pediatric nurse practitioner and a professional who has been trained in child development.
 The child development expert, referred to as a "Healthy Steps Specialist," is typically an early childhood specialist, early interventionist, nurse, mental health professional, or social worker with experience in the field of child and family development.

-- Enhanced well-child care and routine child development/family health checkups: The team conducts well-child appointments that include a physical examination; developmental checkup; and a review of family health risks, such as maternal depression, household smoking, substance abuse, and domestic violence.
+- Enhanced well-child care and routine child development/family health checkups: The team conducts well-child appointments that include a physical examination; developmental checkup; a review of family health risks, such as maternal depression, household smoking, substance abuse, and domestic violence; and a review of family protective factors, such as social connections and parental resilience.
 They also conduct regular checkups that are designed to detect the early signs of developmental or behavioral problems, using a temperament scale at 4 months, a developmental screening tool (Ages and Stages Questionnaire or Parents Evaluation of Developmental Status) every 6 months from age 6 months to 3 years, and a test to identify autism spectrum disorders (Modified Checklist for Autism in Toddlers) at 18 to 24 months.
 At all appointments, the Healthy Steps teams are trained to take advantage of "teachable moments" to help mothers and fathers observe and understand their child's temperament and development.
 Early literacy activities are also provided as part of the Reach Out and Read program.
 During these appointments, they also answer any questions parents may have about their child's developmental stages.

 - Home visits: The team conducts home visits periodically during a child's development in order to create a more comfortable environment for mothers, fathers, extended family, and children, allowing them to more easily voice concerns about behavioral and developmental issues.
 The initial newborn home visit focuses on general health, nutrition, breastfeeding, sleep, and strategies for comforting babies.
 As the child grows, these visits focus on safety issues; dealing with toddler autonomy; and management of behavioral and developmental concerns, such as limit setting, early learning and stimulation, eating, and toilet training.